grumdrig/slog/assembler_manual.md

 ------

-Identifiers consist of one or more identifier characters, which are alphanumerals plus the underscore character and the dollar sign.
+Identifiers consist of one or more identifier characters, which are alphanumerals plus the underscore character `_` and the at sign `@`.
 However, the first character may not be a numeral.

 Decimal numeric literals are an optional `+` or `-` sign, followed by one or more numerals.